SilksPlugins/UnturnedImages/README.md

 ## Usage

 To access images, it's recommended to use the [jsDeliver CDN](https://www.jsdelivr.com/?docs=gh).
-For item images, it's as simple as substituting the item ID in the following example:
+For item images, it's as simple as substituting the item ID in the following example.

+When an image for the ID doesn't exist, the HTTP GET request will return a 404 error code.

-Eaglefire (item ID 4):
+Eaglefire image URL (item ID 4):
 ```
 https://cdn.jsdelivr.net/gh/SilKsPlugins/UnturnedIcons@images/vanilla/items/4.png
 ```